schiroky/ComplianceUtility/Manuals/4.0.0/Manual.md

 This parameter collects the Exchange IRM configuration details by using the [Exchange Online PowerShell module](#exchange-online-module).

-The results are written to the log file [IRMConfiguration.log](#IRMConfiguration-log) in the subfolder "Collect\ExchangeIRMConfiguration" of the Logs folder.
+The results are written to the log file [IRMConfiguration.log](#IRMConfiguration-log) and [IRMConfiguration.xml](#IRMConfiguration-log) in the subfolder "Collect\ExchangeIRMConfiguration" of the Logs folder.

 ### 🔵[Z] COMPRESS LOGS | -CompressLogs <a name="compress-logs"></a>